-The Board delegates authority for the day-to-day management of the business to the Chief Executive Officer, who is supported by a qualified senior management team and three management committees: the Management Committee; Asset Management Committee; and Assets, Liabilities, and Investments Committee (ALIC).
+The Board delegates the authority for the day-to-day management of the business to the Chief Executive Officer, who is supported by a qualified senior management team, and three management committees: Asset Management Committee; Assets, Liabilities and Investments Committee (ALIC); Internal Control Committee.

 Asset Management Committee

-This committee oversees the fiduciary responsibilities carried out by the Asset Management unit in managing clients’ discretionary portfolios as well as the funds operated and managed by SICO.
-It also reviews the investment strategy of the funds and portfolios; reviews and approves asset allocations; and reviews subscription and redemptions and adherence to client guidelines.
+To oversee the fiduciary responsibilities carried out by the Asset Management unit in managing clients’ discretionary portfolios as well as the funds operated and managed by SICO.
+It also reviews the investment strategy of the Bank’s funds and portfolios; reviews and approves portfolio performance; and reviews subscription and redemptions, and compliance.